Boat and Ship Accidents

 Firefighters and the U.S. Coast Guard fought for two days to contain the fire, but the rig sank on April 22, releasing nearly a million gallons of diesel fuel into the Gulf waters and creating a nearly unstoppable leak of crude.
 It took four months to seal the well and stop the flow of oil.
 This eventually became the biggest oil disaster the U.S. has ever seen.

-Contact a Boat Accident Attorney
+Contact a Boat Accident Lawyer

 We live by our creed of “helping those who need it most” and have helped thousands of clients get the justice they desperately needed and deserved.
 If you feel you have a case or just have questions please contact us for a free consultation.
 There is no risk and no fees unless we win for you.